 1. Silver Dollars

 Silver Dollars tend to be very active fish.
 Of course, they can live in small tanks, but if given a larger tank, they can thrive to their fullest.
 The size and agility of these fish make them the right pick for an Oscar tank.
+In fact, Silver Dollars are known to mellow your Oscar in certain cases.
+A Reddit user vouches for the ability of the Silver Dollar to control the aggressiveness of the Oscars.

 2. Green Terror